About us

 Location Details / Map : Harpers Ferry, IowaRequirements:

-This is a trip for experienced backpackers, or beginners in good physical shape and in possession of decent backpacking gear.
+This is a trip for experienced backpackers, or beginners in good physical shape, in possession of decent backpacking gear, and a couple backpacking trips under their belt.
 If you have not completed an overnight trip with our meetup, direct message the organizer to introduce yourself.
 Review the club guidelines posted here. https://www.meetup.com/Chicago-Backpackers/Meetup messaging is unreliable, and we use email for pre-trip communications.
 You will be asked to enter your email when you RSVP.
 Respond to organizer emails in a timely manner or risk forfeiting your spot on the trip.
 Participation is at the discretion of the organizer.
 DO NOT RSVP UNLESS YOU FULLY INTEND TO PARTICIPATE AND HAVE ARRANGED FOR TIME OFF FROM WORK ETC. Cancellations and non-responders require the organizers to take additional time to contact and find participants to fill the spots.

 About the Trip